Shivam1303/FleekUi/packages/multiStepForm/README.md

 # MultiStepForm Usage Example

-## Example Integration

 To use the `MultiStepForm` component in your React project, follow this example:

 ```tsx
 import React from "react";